- Get Involved

 The Articles of Association allow for members to elect and/or appoint* up to eleven individuals as the Board of Directors to govern the Association on behalf of the membership, ensuring propriety of operations and compliance with relevant legislation and regulation.
 The Association’s Executive Director is an ex officio member of the Board.

-Board members have a collective responsibility to run the affairs of the organisation in accordance with the Not-for-profit Corporations (NFP) Act and the bylaws of CARA.
+Board members have a collective responsibility to run the affairs of the organization in accordance with the Not-for-profit Corporations (NFP) Act and the bylaws of CARA.
 Federal legislation established the authority of the Board of Directors as a collective entity and holds Directors legally responsible to act in the best interest of the membership.

 As part of a continual process of succession planning, the Board will work to ensure seats remain filled at all times by staying connected to the wider professional environment, publically promoting nomination and election periods, and promoting vacancies when they occur.
 Further, upon the departure of any Director, it is expected that the Director in question will work with remaining and incoming Board member(s) to ensure a smooth transition and transfer of relevant knowledge and information.